What is the T.W.I.S.T. Conference?

 When is the Conference held?

 The 2021 Conference is held on April 9 (Fri), April 10 (Sat), and April 11 (Sun).
-On each day, we open at 11:00 with a welcome and a lecture by one of our five keynote speakers.
-Each day closes off at 15:30 with a keynote lecture on Friday and Saturday, and a linguistics quiz on Sunday.
+On each day, we open at 11:00 AM (GMT+1) with a welcome and a lecture by one of our five keynote speakers.
+Each day closes off at 3:30 PM (GMT+1) with a keynote lecture on Friday and Saturday, and a linguistics quiz on Sunday.
 If you're speaking or attending from abroad, please keep in mind the difference in time zone!

 The official schedule will be published in February.